Nathanduggan/student-scribble-app/README.md

 homework, assignments and projects.
 The idea is that Students will be able to create accounts and log in each time.
 They will be able to create a list of subjects and then select a subject to write a note on.
 For example, they could create a note that will remind them of what homework they have to do for a particular subject, they will be able to select a date and whether or not the note is compete.
-The student will be able to edit notes as they go and delete them once complete.
+The student can edit notes as they go and delete them once complete.
 They will be able to add Subjects and also remove Subjects they no longer need.
+If the student/user runs into any trouble they can contact support and fill out a form detailing their issues or it can also be used as an opportunity for them to ask questions.

+The web application should fulfil the CRUD operations.

 ### Features
 #### The Home Page: